Contact Us

 Meet Belki Pineda, a single mom with two children and a very talented young woman.

 Belkis was part of the 2019 sewing course.
 She learned of Mi Esperanza through one of her neighbors, a former student.
 Her sewing skills were evident from the beginning.
 Her teacher, Reina, praises her ability and eagerness to learn.
-After graduation, in 2020, before the Covid-19 shutdown, Belkis accepted a job in the Mi Esperanza sewing maquila.
+After graduation in 2020, before the COVID-19 shutdown, Belkis accepted a job at Mi Esperanza sewing maquila.
+Belkis became the lead artisan for our design partner, LizAlig.

 BELKIS AT A GLANCE